-Mental Stimulation for your Dog
+Mental Stimulation and Boredom Busters for your dog!

 We have all heard that “A tired dog is a good dog!”
 But what does that really mean?
 Should you take your dog running or hiking for several miles a day?
 Should you play tug or fetch with your dog until he is exhausted?
 While it is true that many dogs would benefit from more physical exercise, it is important to note that mental exercise and stimulation is just as important for helping your dog relax and become a well-behaved member of your family!

 What is mental stimulation and what does that mean, exactly?
 Remember back in school when you sat at a desk for approximately 7 hours and came home completely exhausted?
 You didn’t run for several miles but you were certainly ready for a nap!
 That’s because your brain was tired; your brain worked all day processing what you were learning.
 You may have been doing mathematical calculations, discussing literature, drawing conclusions, and engaging in meaningful conversation.
 Your brain requires fuel to function (in the form of food, vitamins, and minerals) just like your body’s muscles.
 When your brain uses fuel, it leaves you mentally tired and it’s important that we help our dogs use their brains so they feel mentally tired in addition to providing our dogs with plenty of physical exercise.

 What does that mean in terms of our dogs?
 Have you ever taken your dog for a 6 mile walk only to return home and have your dog bouncing off the walls ready to play after a 20 minute nap?
 If so, then it’s time to explore more ways of providing your dog with mental stimulation so we can get their brain working harder than their body.